UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 ## Headers
 - UMIP <#>
-- UMIP title: Add price identifiers [COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD] and [COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD]
+- UMIP title: Add price identifiers [COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USDC] and [COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USDC]
 - Author Evan Mays <me@evanmays.com>
 - Status: Draft
 - Created: January 13, 2020

 ## Summary

-The DVM should support price requests for the [COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD] and [COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD] price indices.
+The DVM should support price requests for the [COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USDC] and [COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USDC] price indices.

 A synthetic token, referred to as 'CAR', will be created with this price identifier.

 This price index should resolve in one of two ways, depending on the DVM timestamp.

-**[COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD]**
+**[COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USDC]**
 The CAR token tied to this price identifier will expire on the cutoff timestamp `1614470400`.
 ```
 CUTOFF = 1614470400 # Feb 28, 2021 00:00:00 UTC
 if dvm_timestamp >= CUTOFF:
   Resolve price to the 30 day total annualized interest rate on borrowing USDC from Compound.
 (See implementation)
 else:
-  Resolve price to the 2-hour Time-Weighted Average Price for the Uniswap price of the CAR token quoted in USD.
+  Resolve price to the 2-hour Time-Weighted Average Price for the Uniswap price of the CAR token quoted in USDC.
 CAR token address in technical specification.
 ```

-**[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD]**
+**[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USDC]**
 The CAR token tied to this price identifier will expire on the cutoff timestamp `1616889600`.
 ```
 CUTOFF = 1616889600 # Mar 28, 2021 00:00:00 UTC
 if dvm_timestamp >= CUTOFF:
   Resolve price to the 30 day total annualized interest rate on borrowing USDC from Compound.
 (See implementation)
 else:
-  Resolve price to the 2-hour Time-Weighted Average Price for the Uniswap price of the CAR token quoted in USD.
+  Resolve price to the 2-hour Time-Weighted Average Price for the Uniswap price of the CAR token quoted in USDC.
 CAR token address in technical specification.
 ```

 ## Motivation